About the Event

 Half Marathon:

-The Half Marathon starts at Moonshine Park, on the south side of the Moonshine Bridge, and travels along the last half of the Marathon course.
+The Half Marathon starts at Poets Park, on the north side of the Moonshine Bridge, and travels along the last half of the Marathon course.

 10Km Fun Run/Walk: